Tapajós (proposed Brazilian state): List of municipalities in the proposed state

+Secession movement

 2011 referendum

 In a referendum held on December 11, 2011, the residents of the entire state of Pará were asked to vote on proposals to split the state into three parts: Tapajós in the west, Carajás in the southeast, and a rump Pará in the northeast.
 The proposal to create Tapajós was defeated by a margin of 66.1% to 33.9%.
 Voting was highly polarized regionally, with voters in the territories of the proposed new states voting strongly in favor, while voters in the rump Pará voted strongly against.
 In particular, more than 90% of voters in Santarém voted in favor, while more than 90% of voters in Pará's capital city of Belém voted against.
 As Belém and its surrounding area comprise over half the population of the original state, the proposal had no chance of passing.
 The mayor of Santarém, Maria do Carmo, vowed to continue efforts to create the new state.